-The College works successfully in partnership with many local employers, the West Norfolk Partnership and local schools.
-The College also works with Anglia Ruskin University through UCWA to increase participation in higher education locally and across the New Anglia LEP and Cambridgeshire and Peterborough Combined Authority areas.
+The College works successfully in partnership with many local employers, local authorities and local schools and academy trusts.
+The College also works with Anglia Ruskin University through the University Centre West Anglia UCWA) to increase participation in higher education locally and across the New Anglia LEP and Cambridgeshire and Peterborough Combined Authority areas.
 Maintaining a quality brand is essential to the College's success in attracting students and enhancing and developing external relationships.